espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Inescapable Grasp.md

 # Inescapable Grasp
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 Your grasp has a supernatural quality to it, preventing your foes from easily escaping-with or without magical assistance.
-If a creature you have [[Grabbed]] attempts to use a teleportation spell or effect, it must succeed at a DC 15 flat check or be forced to roll the Escape attempt normally, rather than automatically succeeding.
+If a creature you have [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Grabbed]] attempts to use a teleportation spell or effect, it must succeed at a DC 15 flat check or be forced to roll the Escape attempt normally, rather than automatically succeeding.